Top 10 Factors That Affect Gold Prices in Australia

 · Improved Mining Efficiency

-Advancements in mining technology will make production more efficient, thereby allowing for higher supply and possibly a stabilization of the prices.
+Advancements in mining technology will make production more efficient, thereby allowing for higher supply and possibly a stabilisation of the prices.
 Improvements in mining methods allow the world to fulfil its demand for gold better.

 · Environmental and Regulatory Constraints